 Why Adopt EHRs?

-Better Information Means Improved And Safer Health Care
+Better Information Means Better Health Care

 Providers who use EHRs report tangible improvements in their ability to make better decisions with more comprehensive information.
 EHR adoption can give health care providers:

 - Accurate and complete information about a patient's health.
 This enables providers to give the best possible care, whether during a routine office visit or in a medical emergency, by providing the information they need to evaluate a patient's current condition in the context of the patient's health history and other treatments.

 - The ability to quickly provide care.
 In a crisis, EHRs provide instant access to information about a patient's medical history, allergies, and medications.
 This can enable providers to make decisions sooner, instead of waiting for information from test results.

 - The ability to better coordinate the care they give.
 This is especially important if a patient has a serious or chronic medical condition, such as diabetes.